yu-lab-vt/ITEC/README.md

    **Use motion flow estimation** : flags whether to apply motion flow methods during registration.
 The use of motion flow often achieves better results.

    **max distance** : a rough bound of the maximum displacement in pixels from frame t to t+1 (e.g. in division case, the displacement from the division spot to the location of a child in the next frame).
-It is used to exclude too far transition between frames.
+It is used to exclude too far motion between frames.
 Usually 50 is fine.
-You may decrease it if you find some unreasonable transitions.
+You may decrease it if you find some unreasonable linkages.

   <img width="504" height="378" alt="幻灯片3" src="https://github.com/user-attachments/assets/56efe5e7-1128-4c6e-8186-c85a224de0d4" />